 These are a huge nuisance to the environment.
 They are the biggest polluters and pose huge risks to the survival of humans and aquatic life.
-They are used to carry any item be it from the local store, the farm market or from a travel.
-Embracing plastic free living is the ultimate way of addressing the problem.
+They are used to carry any item be it from the local store, the farm market, or from travel.
+Embracing plastic-free living is the ultimate way of addressing the problem.

 16. Cotton Ear Buds